-The area of study of the BSBA is unaffected by the role of Business Policy and, therefore, subject to currency review.
-Up to 9 credits (50 percent) of the 18-credit area of study may be older than 10 years from the date of application to the College and still be placed in the area of study.
+The area of study of the BSBA is unaffected by the role of Business Policy (BUS-421), and therefore, subject to currency review.
+Up to 9 credits (50 percent) of the 18credit area of study may be older than 10 years from the date of application to the College and still be placed in the area of study.
 Any additional older credits applicable to the area of study would have to undergo currency review before being placed in this area of the degree.
-Students may participate in the Demonstration of Currency conference or possibly validate currency through one of a number of methods available to them.
+Students may demonstrate that they possess academic currency or possibly validate currency through one of a number of methods available to them.